 3. Meet with Your Child

-When talking to your child about cyberbullying, it is important to do so in a calm, quiet and neutral space.
+Talk to your child in a calm, quiet and neutral space.
 Keep in mind that your child is likely scared of being in trouble and may not open up well at first, especially if the police or school officials are involved.
 It may be tempting to shout or automatically hand down a punishment, but it’s important to listen to your child without placing blame or interrupting first.
 During the conversation, you should look for several pieces of information:

 - What were the reasons for the bullying to take place?